April 6–7, 2022

 But what about art for the sake of art?
 What about the use of non-scientific art in science education?
 What if art and science are treated as equals in these programs?
 Would that have a different type of impact?
 Could it open science education and artistic experiences up to new audiences and outcomes?

 The National Academies of Sciences, Engineering and Medicine (2018) recently called for more research to expand the "limited but promising" evidence that integrating arts and humanities with science education leads to better learning.
-This three-day conference will bring together representatives of both art and science groups to have a shared discussion around how non-scientific art (i.e., art that was not inspired by science) can influence science learning.
+This two-day conference will bring together representatives of both art and science groups to have a shared discussion around how non-scientific art (i.e., art that was not inspired by science) can influence science learning.

 Conference attendees will include both researchers (art and science education) and practitioners (artists, art museum interpreters, educators, exhibit developers and scientists).
 This will be a small, focused, and highly interactive event.